agg23/openfpga-NES/README.md

 * [Active VGA->Composite/S-Video adapter](https://antoniovillena.com/product/mikes1-vga-composite-adapter/)

 Using another type of Y/C adapter not tested to be used with Analogizer will not receive official support.

+### Build & Install instructions (Windows):

+1) Install Quartus 21.1 (x64)
+2) Add to the system or user Path: <Quartus 21.1 Install Path>\quartus\bin64 clone the project files: git clone <repository-URL>
+3) Open a PowerShell terminal to project folder openfpga-NES

+4) Generate the four bitstreams files running the scripts:
+   .\build.ps1 NTSC_SET1
+   .\build.ps1 NTSC_SET2
+   .\build.ps1 PAL_SET1
+   .\build.ps1 PAL_SET2

+   The generated *.rev bitstream files are stored in the 'core_bitstreams' folder
+6) Copy the contents from 'pkg\pocket' folder to the root of Pocket SD Card.
+5) Copy the bitstream files from 'core_bitstreams' to the Core folder 'Cores\agg23.NES' in the Pocket SD Card.